Unshock/finance_majordomo/README.md

-#### Finance majordomo app that help you to watch your financial portfolio
+#### Finance majordomo app that helps you to monitor the status of your financial portfolio